Book Character Name Ideas: 90+ Names by Genre

 Lyris Tanaka

-Blending a lyrical, invented first name with a grounded Japanese surname, this combination captures the multicultural reality of far-future civilizations where Earth cultures have merged and evolved across generations of interstellar migration
+This name pairs a lyrical invented first name with a grounded Japanese surname.
+It suits a far-future setting where Earth cultures have mixed across generations of interstellar migration

 - 6